-- 104. The position on face coverings and physical distancing on dedicated school transport aligns with the position on public transport, so that only young people aged 12 and over are required to wear face coverings.
+- 129. The position on face coverings and physical distancing on dedicated school transport aligns with the position on public transport, so that only young people aged 12 and over are required to wear face coverings.
 This means that children aged 5-11, who were previously asked to wear face coverings, no longer need to do so.
-It is important for parents, schools and local authorities to continue to reinforce the importance of school pupils wearing face coverings on dedicated school transport and public transport (noting that there is a legal requirement to do so on public transport). - 105.
+It is important for parents, schools and local authorities to continue to reinforce the importance of school pupils wearing face coverings on dedicated school transport and public transport (noting that there is a legal requirement to do so on public transport). - 130.
 Physical distancing between passengers who travel on dedicated school transport is not required, but it remains important to be cautious and exercise personal responsibility.
 Pupils should be supported to understand that, where possible, it is safer to keep a distance from other people.
-As a precautionary measure, we recommend that 1m distancing between drivers and children and young people on dedicated school transport should continue to be observed where possible. - 106.
-As physical distancing restrictions on public transport have been removed, measures to increase capacity on public transport for school pupils, e.g. dedicated zones, will not be necessary.
-It is acceptable for pupils from different schools to share dedicated school transport.

-107. Existing arrangements for cleaning, hygiene and ventilation on school transport should continue and they remain important mitigations alongside the wearing of face coverings.
-Further detail on these existing mitigations is in Annex A.
+As a precautionary measure, we recommend that 1m distancing between drivers and children and young people on dedicated school transport should continue to be observed where possible. - 131.
+As physical distancing restrictions on public transport have been removed, measures to increase capacity on public transport for school pupils, e.g. dedicated zones, will not be necessary. - 132.
+Existing arrangements for cleaning, hygiene and ventilation on school transport should continue and they remain important mitigations alongside the wearing of face coverings. - 133.
+Subsequent Clarification of mitigations required where physical distancing is not possible in private hire vehicles was added in November 2021.
+Detail covering all of these mitigations is in Annex A.